mes5999/https-github.com-gaerlanrobert-Project-2/README.md

 #### User story
 As a coding bootcamp student I want to be able to talk about the Corona Virus in a safe online chat web app.
-I want to be able to see articles about issues sent to chat app via special keywords.
-I also want to be able to sign up for the service.

 ## _Process:_